 Let’s take a look at the most common reasons we overprint.
 After all, just knowing what prompts us to print too much at the office can help us stop our own bad print habits.
 Once we boost paper reduction ourselves, it’ll also be easier to encourage our team members to do the same.

 Does this routine sound familiar?

-- Wake up, scroll through news stories on your phone over your morning coffee.
+- Wake up.
+Scroll through news stories, emails, and social media on your phone over your morning coffee.

-- Come home and unwind in front of Netfiix or a video game.
+- Come home.
+Unwind in front of Netflix or a video game.

-Sometimes it feels good to give your eyes a break and get work done on paper instead of on screen.
-Our eyes aren’t meant to stare at screens all day—the contrast of the screen, the subtle flicker and glare make your eyes feel tired and crave looking at paper instead of the unnatural, weirdly blue-ish light stemming from your computer, phone, or TV.
+Simply put, our eyes aren’t meant to stare at screens all day.
+The contrast of the screen, the subtle flicker and glare make your eyes feel tired.
+They truly do prefer looking at paper instead of the unnatural light stemming from your computer, phone, or TV.